-This subsection explores the effect of population diversity in the ancestral country of second-generation migrants in the United States on their level of trust (as reported in the General Social Survey, GSS).
-The focus on a single country permits the analysis to account for time-invariant unobserved heterogeneity in the host country (e.g., geographical, cultural, and institutional characteristics).
-Moreover, the analysis accounts for a range of individual controls, as well as
+This subsection explores the effect of population diversity in the ancestral country of secondgeneration migrants in the United States on their level of trust (as reported in the General Social Survey, GSS).
+The focus on a single country permits the analysis to account for timeinvariant unobserved heterogeneity in the host country (e.g., geographical, cultural, and institutional characteristics).
+Moreover, the analysis accounts for a range of individual controls, as well as geographical characteristics, regional fixed effects, and the degree of ethnolinguistic fractionalization and polarization, all in the ancestral country of origin.

-&lt;sup>44Summary statistics for the trust analysis samples can be found in Section B.4 of the Supplemental Material.
+&lt;sup>42Summary statistics for the trust analysis samples can be found in Section B.4 of the Supplemental Material.

-&lt;sup>45Since a third of the observations in the sample are individuals who are currently residing in Nigeria, and since Nigeria has the lowest level of trust among the 9 countries in the sample, possibly due to omitted variables (e.g., corruption), and since the level of genetic diversity in Nigeria is not among the highest in the sample, the overrepresentation of Nigerians in the sample may mask the actual relationship in the absence of country dummies.
+$^{43}$ Since a third of the observations in the sample are individuals who are currently residing in Nigeria, and since Nigeria has the lowest level of trust among the 9 countries in the sample, possibly due to omitted variables (e.g., corruption), and since the level of genetic diversity in Nigeria is not among the highest in the sample, the actual relationship between diversity and trust may be masked in the absence of country dummies.
 Thus, all columns of the table account for host country fixed effects.

-&lt;sup>46The classification of individuals and their association with various ethnic homelands is based on Nunn and Wantchekon (2011b).
+&lt;sup>44The classification of individuals and their association with various ethnic homelands is based on Nunn and Wantchekon (2011).